1 Introducing Zig

 “Focus on debugging your application rather than debugging your programming language knowledge”.

 This phrase is specially true for C++ programmers.
 Because C++ is a gigantic language, with tons of features, and also, there are lots of different “flavors of C++”.
-These elements are what makes C++ so much complex and hard to learn.
+These elements are what makes C++ so complex and hard to learn.
 Zig tries to go in the opposite direction.
 Zig is a very simple language, more closely related to other simple languages such as C and Go.

 By being a simpler language, Zig becomes much more clear and easier to read/write, but at the same time, it also achieves a much more robust state, with more consistent behaviour in edge situations.
 Once again, less is more.